 - Click Next.

-- In the Configure data stores page, specify an existing Azure SQL database and Azure storage account (or) create database/storage, and click Next.
+In the Configure data stores page, specify an existing database in Azure SQL Database and Azure storage account (or) create database/storage, and click Next.

 You should see the following dialog box:

 In the Configure data factory page, do the following steps:

 - Confirm that Use existing data factory option.

 - Select the data factory you had select when using the template.

 - Click Next to switch to the Publish Items page.
 (Press TAB to move out of the Name field to if the Next button is disabled.)

 In the Publish Items page, ensure that all the Data Factories entities are selected, and click Next to switch to the Summary page.

 Review the summary and click Next to start the deployment process and view the Deployment Status.

 In the Deployment Status page, you should see the status of the deployment process.
 Click Finish after the deployment is done.